 This sense of purpose makes them feel “happy”, and their spiritual practices convince them that it is a unique happiness or bliss.
 They do not realize it’s fake.
 They do not recognize that they have built their hard-earned happiness on a false structure.
 They do not realize it’s never too late, and there are many other, better ways and better acharyas.
 They walk around on a constant buzz, not realizing this is a mask over their dulled senses.

 So when they hurl insults on you, threaten you with things like curses and legal action, it is counter-productive to show them hate in retaliation.

 It only makes them feel even more threatened and dig their heels in further.
 Don’t worry, their curses have no real power, so try to understand where they are coming from emotionally.

-Show your dedication to unbiased evidence, dharmic principles, understanding and empathy.
+Show your dedication to unbiased evidence, dharmic principles, understanding, and empathy.

 Do not incite others against them, do not gang up on them as if it’s sport.
-This is a common, disgusting behaviour on the internet, and it will add to the mob mentality and violent tendencies already present everywhere in India, including with them.
+This is a common, disgusting behavior on the internet, and it will add to the mob mentality and violent tendencies already present everywhere in India, including with them.

 Imagine if it was one of your loved ones, would you wish bad things on them?
 Would you consider it safe and justifiable to incite hate towards their group and incur the risk of collateral damage?
 There are those who have, and those actions have simply validated their false perception of persecution.

 These are real people, and in line with Sanatana Dharma and humanitarianism, where you can help, it is your duty to do so.